torbsd/torbsd.github.io/faq.md

 In reference to [this Reddit thread](https://www.reddit.com/r/linux/comments/356iyy/torbsd_diversity_project_help_move_tor_nodes_from/), anyone technical enough to run a robust and secure Tor relay should stick with the operating system they are most comfortable with.
 Nothing is more dangerous than someone running a public anonymity server on an unfamiliar operating system. __We are not interested in "moving Tor nodes from Linux to BSD."__ We want *more* nodes, preferably by increasing the number of BSD nodes faster, not by converting anyone to anything.

+The best recent example of what TDP achieved is in Brazil.
+Before [BSDCon Brasil] (http://2015.bsdcon.com.br), there were 20 or so Tor relays, all Linux except for two Windows relays.
+After our presentation and discussions, there are around 5-9 operational relays, accounting for up to a third of observed bandwidth provided on the Tor network.
+The new relay administrators were BSD users with access to the necessary infrastructure, and added to the Tor network.

 To a large extent, __TDP's__ target audience is those already familiar with the BSDs.
 Significant numbers in the BSD community have access to data center space for running relays, are developers who hack code,